entavelis/OpenSESAME/README.md

-# OpenSESAME
+#SESAME: Semantic Editing of Scenes by Adding, Manipulating or Erasing Objects

-SESAME: Semantic Editing of Scenes by Adding, Manipulating or Erasing Objects
+Code will be released soon!